iRecover Frequently Asked Questions & common problems and solutions

 need to scan again after registering?

-supported OS's and file systems
+supported Operating Systems and file system types

 iRecover runs on Microsoft Windows, version NT4 / 200X / XP /